6. Pantluci

 my mouth.

-Predicate phrases may consist of a verb phrase on its own, or a verb
+Predicate phrases may consist of a verb phrase on its own or a verb phrase

-phrase with a noun phrase attached to it to specify one of the roles of
+with a noun phrase attached to it to specify one of the roles of noun in

-noun in the event in some way.
-The noun is a typically an agent, stimulus,
+the event in some way.
+The noun is typically an agent, stimulus, or force

-may ignore this pattern.
-This noun is referred to as the object:
+from this pattern.
+This noun is referred to as the verb’s object:

 damage